December 07, 2023

 I went to Immigration at Jalan Duta to ask about the process and was told that I needed an STO appointment, my Malaysian spouse to be present and to complete Surat Akuan, Imm.55 & Im.38.
 Therefore I had a Surat Akuan attested at a Commissioner For Oaths (cost RM30) and completed the other forms.

-But when I returned on my STO appointment date with these forms I was told that they weren’t needed.
-I had been given incorrect information; instead the correct process is:
+However, when I returned on my STO appointment date with the Surat Akuan and the completed forms I was told they weren’t needed.
+The correct process is:

 2. Complete the IM.12 form (and attach passport photo) and bring it to your appointment.
-You can get IM.12 from Immigration or download the form here
+You can get IM.12 from Immigration.

-3. Bring originals and copies of the following to your appointment:
+3. Bring the following documents to your appointment:

-• Old and new passports (copy of bio pages only)
+• Old and new passports (plus copies of bio pages)

-It took 2½ hours from taking a number to collecting the passports.
+It took under 3 hours from taking a number to collecting the passports.

 I was not charged a fee for transferring my LTSVP, but apparently certain nationalities do need to pay a fee to have their multiple entry visa transferred.
 The immigration officer can advise you.